housinginitiative/PHFA-Housing-Dash/README.md

     -   **Description:** The percentage of households that have access to the internet.
 This can provide insights into the area's technological infrastructure and development.
     -   **Source:** 2022 American Community Survey 5-Year Estimates, U.S. Census Bureau
 -   **Rent-burdened households (%) 2022**
-    -   **Description:** The share of renter households with incomes less than \$35,000 that spend 30% or more of their income on rent.
-These households are more vulnerable to financial setbacks and economic shocks.
+    -   **Description:** The percentage of extremely low-income households spending 30% or more of their income on rent.
+Extremely low-income households are those with annual household incomes of $35,000 or less.
+This does not include households who do not pay rent.
     -   **Source:** 2022 American Community Survey 5-Year Estimates, U.S. Census Bureau
 -   **Mortgage burdened households (%) 2022**
-    -   **Description:** Low-income households spending 30% or more of their income on mortgage payments.
-Higher percentages may show potential financial strain for low-income homeowners.
+    -   **Description:** The percentage of extremely low-income households spending 30% or more of their incomes on mortgage payments.
+Extremely low-income households are those with annual household incomes of $35,000 or less.
+This does not include households who have finished paying their mortgage.
     -   **Source:** 2022 American Community Survey 5-Year Estimates, U.S. Census Bureau
 -   **Median gross rent (\$) 2022**
     -   **Description:** The midpoint amount that households pay in total for their contract rent, utilities, and fuel costs.
 Higher median gross rent can indicate greater challenges with housing affordability for low-income households.